jessebuckmann/sample_preparation_module/projects/SoftwareDesign_by_Nikita_Ravi_and_Jonno/Installation_guide.md

    1. Open the anaconda prompt by searching "anaconda prompt" in windows
    2. Navigate to your copied repository folder "master-labphew" in the anaconda prompt using ***cd C:/path/to/dir/.../master-labphew*** (you can go up a folder using **cd ..**).
 Or just copy the path from file explorer and type **cd** and then insert the path
    3. Now when you are in the labphew project folder go to subfolder /labphew/model and find file analog_discovery_2_model.py.
 Yeah, it has the same name as the file in experiment design repository.
 And now replace this file in labphew repository with the file we asked you to remember in step 2.3.
 When done, return back to labphew project folder.
-   4. Type ***pip install -e .*** and press Enter
+   4. Type "***pip install -e .***" (make sure to include the dot at the end) and press Enter
    5. (Do only if use Spyder IDE) Type ***pip install pyqtwebengine*** and press enter *twice* (the second time after the first one is done).
 This package is needed only for Spyder IDE, without it it won't start
+   6. Type ***pip install pyqtgraph*** and press enter

-   Or you can do all the same but without installing heavy and slow anaconda.
-The main benefit which anaconda gives is that it installs Python to you computer.
+   **Or** you can do all the same but without installing heavy and slow anaconda.
+The main benefit which anaconda gives is that it installs Python to your computer.
 But if you already have Python installed, you probably want to go without anaconda.

    1. Navigate to your copied repository folder "master-labphew" in the command prompt (watch 1 step) using ***cd C:/path/to/dir/.../master-labphew*** (you can go up a folder using **cd ..**).
 Or just copy the path from file explorer and type **cd** and then insert the path
    2. Now when you are in the labphew project folder go to subfolder /labphew/model and find file analog_discovery_2_model.py.
 Yeah, it has the same name as the file in experiment design repository.
 And now replace this file in labphew repository with the file we asked you to remember in step 2.3.
 When done, return back to labphew project folder.
-   3. Type ***pip install -e .*** and press Enter
+   3. Type ***pip install -e .*** and press Enter (if you had already installed it, be sure to uninstall and reinstall with the new file.
+We recommend to do the install from scratch however)
    4. (Do only if use Spyder IDE) Type ***pip install pyqtwebengine*** and press enter *twice* (the second time after the first one is done).
 This package is needed only for Spyder IDE, without it it won't start

 **4. Download and install Waveforms program from: https://mautic.digilentinc.com/asset/110:waveforms-windows-64-bit-download.
 Agree to default options.
 The detailed guide(on Windows you don't need it) is [there](https://reference.digilentinc.com/learn/instrumentation/tutorials/analog-discovery-2-getting-started)**